trinitonesounds/MatrixForum/README.md

 - I've been adding TODO notes to the code as I go so I don't forget about doing something later.
   Feel free to add some as you go as well.

+- The basic framework for the Admin page is there, but it's not in the format of the assignment See the TODO's

+- I just noticed that there's a User Admin page called Manage which we can reformat for the Forum